Yoga of Recovery

 Yoga of Recovery is the first comprehensive course to combine Ayurveda and Yoga with traditional recovery tools to offer a more holistic mind, body, spirit approach to addictions, eating disorders, and self-destructive behaviors.
 This course brings the Western approaches (neuroscience and 12 Steps) and the Eastern approaches (Yoga and Ayurveda) together in a truly empowering approach.
 It is the evolution of the solution.

-We offer an 18 hour workshop and a 50 hour course.
+We offer a Free Introductory Friday evening, a 18 hour workshop and a 50 hour course.
 The syllabi are below.

 Upon completion of this course you will: